halocore099/Tierlist-bot/docs/SETUP.md

 2. Changes are automatically saved to `config.json`
 3. This sets how many days players must wait before rejoining the waitlist after a tester submits their ticket

-## Step 8: Clear Bot Data (Admin Only)

-If you need to reset the bot's data without losing your configuration, you can use the `/clear` commands:

-### Clear Commands

-- **`/clear all`**: Clears all temporary data (queues, waitlist, tickets, cooldowns)
-  - This does NOT affect `config.json` - your configuration remains intact
-  - Use this to completely reset the bot state

-- **`/clear queues`**: Clears only queue data
-  - Removes all players from queues, resets queue states

-- **`/clear waitlist`**: Clears only waitlist data and cooldowns
-  - Removes all users from waitlist and clears all cooldowns

-- **`/clear tickets`**: Clears only ticket data
-  - Removes all ticket records (note: this does not delete ticket channels, only the ticket records)

-**Important**: These commands require Administrator permissions and permanently delete the specified data.
-Use with caution!

 ## Step 7: Verify Setup

 1. **Check Waitlist Channel**: